Is Japan expensive?

 -

-Played with the super fun gachapon, which are like little “vending machines” that sell Japan’s famous capsule toys and other small items (¥900).
+Played with the fun gachapon, which are like little “vending machines” that sell Japan’s famous capsule toys and other small items (¥900).

 -